tquadrat/tquadrat.github.io/stuff/LinuxStuff.md

 `git` is an SCM that excels for distributed source code management, but it is also used a lot for the distribution of software.
 It will be installed through `apt`.

 For my personal use, I prefer [Subversion](#subversion).

+### Git Credential Manager
+The GCM is used to simplify working with Git repositories.
+The installation is described [here](https://github.com/git-ecosystem/git-credential-manager).

 ### GParted
 GParted is a partition manager that allows to resize, copy, and move partitions without data loss.
 Can be useful also on a Raspberry&nbsp;Pi.